Buyer 's Guide

 Ex. : For ambient temperature less than -10C (14F), do not select any product model that has either the manual switch or the AC meter since the mechanical switch and AC meter are not specified to operate below -10C (14F) and 0C (32F) respectively.

-Note that among the TFI AC Switches, the TFI-1x Automatic Switch has the lowest worst-case temperature specification (-20C or -4F) while the TFI-2x Manual Switch has the highest worst-case temperature specification (45C or 113F).
-Contact the factory regarding customization of the TFI-1x for operation to -40C (-40F) or to 50C (122F) in EV mode without thermal interruption.
+Note that among the TFI AC Switches, the TFI Auto-x Automatic Switch has the lowest worst-case temperature specification (-20C or -4F) while the TFI Basic-x Manual Switch has the highest worst-case temperature specification (45C or 113F).

 Be wary of any [high current/power] 240VAC AC switch device that has skimpy safety features or no operating temperature specifications because of potential malfunction and/or fire hazards at high (> 40C or 104F) or low (< 0C or 32F) temperature !